David Maynier

-David John Maynier (born 22 October 1968) is a South African politician who has been the Western Cape Provincial Minister of Education since May 2022 and a Member of the Western Cape Provincial Parliament since May 2019.
+David John Maynier (born 22 October 1968) is a South African politician who has been the Minister of Forestry, Fisheries and the Environment since July 2026 and a Member of Parliament for the Democratic Alliance since June 2026.
+He was the Western Cape Provincial Minister of Education from May 2022 until June 2026 and a Member of the Western Cape Provincial Parliament from May 2019 until June 2026.
 He served as the Western Cape Provincial Minister of Finance and Economic Opportunities from May 2019 to May 2022.
 Maynier was a Member of Parliament from 2009 to 2019, where he was Shadow Minister of Finance from 2015 to 2019 and the Shadow Minister of Defence and Military Veterans from 2009 to 2015.

 Background

 Maynier matriculated from Grey High School in Port Elizabeth, and holds a Bachelor of Arts (Honours) degree from the University of Cape Town and a master's degree in Public Administration and Management from Harvard Kennedy School at Harvard University.
 He is a former submarine officer and navy diver in the South African Navy.

 Maynier joined the Democratic Alliance as a researcher in 1999 and quickly rose to the position of Director of Research.
 In August 2000 he became Chief of Staff to party leader Tony Leon - a position he served until June 2004, when he became Assistant to the Chairperson of the Federal Executive.
 In February 2005 he was again promoted to Director of Fundraising, and he was awarded the party's 'Top Fundraiser of the Year' award at the 2007 Federal Congress, after modernising and professionalising the party's fundraising system.
 In 2008, he was appointed the DA's Deputy CEO with special responsibility for the Western Cape, the province where the DA has its strongest support base in South Africa.
 In 2009 he was the party's Campaign Manager in the Western Cape for the 2009 general election.
 The party won 51.3% of the vote in the province—up significantly from 27% in 2004.
 The result allowed Helen Zille to become Premier of the Western Cape, and saw the DA take control of the provincial legislature in an alliance with the Independent Democrats.